by ProcureDeskLast Updated : Nov-27-2023

 To reduce the working capital, you need to reduce the inventory.
 Here are some basic techniques you can apply to reduce the inventory.

 Classify your inventory into Critical and noncritical inventory.
-You could use a typical ABC analysis to categorize inventory that is fast-moving and inventory that is slow-moving.
+You could use a typical ABC analysis to categorize fast-moving and slow-moving inventory.

 Once you have identified that, the next step is to see if you can implement a JIT (Just in time) inventory mechanism.

-For example, an item has a 10 unit safety level but that was set up 1 year back.
-Has your demand patterns changed now?
+For example, an item has a 10-unit safety level set up 1 year back.
+Have your demand patterns changed now?

 If the demand patterns have changed, you probably need to carry less inventory.

-These are just two examples, there could be more reasons why you are carrying excess inventory.
-So thoroughly review your business and inventory requirements so that you can calculate the inventory you need to carry.
+These are just two examples; there could be more reasons why you are carrying excess inventory.
+So, thoroughly review your business and inventory requirements to calculate the inventory you need to carry.